Collineations of particles in the Kob-Andersen system: Definition of collineations

-We say that there is a link or a bond between two large $A$-particles if the distance between them is smaller than the cutoff distance, $r_{AAc}$, corresponding to the position of the 1st minimum in the partial pair density function of $AA$ particles, i.e., $r_{AAc}=1.4\sigma$ (see the SM).
-We say that $N$ large $A$-particles form a $C(N,\alpha_{max})$ chain if all nearest links in the chain intersect at the angles $\alpha < \alpha_{max}$.
-See Fig.\ref{fig:chains-definition},\ref{fig:NC-prob-distr}.
-In the SM, we describe the algorithm that has been used to find the chains in the system.
+We say that there is a link or a bond between two large $A$-particles if the distance between them is smaller than the cutoff distance, $r_{AAc}$, corresponding to the position of the 1st minimum in the partial PDF of $AA$ particles, i.e., $r_{AAc}=1.43\sigma$.
+We say that $N$ large $A$-particles form a $C(N,\alpha_{max})$ collineation if all nearest links in the collineation intersect at angles $\alpha > 180^{\circ} - \alpha_{max}$.
+In the SM, we describe the algorithm that has been used to find the collineations in the system.